anstoradonlab/rdfix/README.md

 df["q_internal"] = df.inflow * pipe_area
 ```

 It is possible to make these changes in a spreadsheet, or use Python, R, etc. to write out a csv file.
-There is some pre-processing required to work out the background count rate and detector sensitivity.
+There is some other pre-processing required to work out the background count rate and detector sensitivity.

 ### 6 Run deconvolution